sachinsu/sachinsu.github.io/work_journal/journal2022.md

 - Daniel Kahneman's 2 Systems of thinking,
     - System 1 operates automatically and quickly, with little or no effort and no sense of voluntary control.
+    - The tendency to like (or dislike) everything about a person—including things you have not observed—is known as the halo effect.
     - System 2 allocates attention to the effortful mental activities that demand it, including complex computations.
 The operations of System 2 are often associated with the subjective experience of agency, choice, and concentration.
 It is activated when an event is detected that violates the model of the world that system 1 maintains.
     - Intense focusing on a task can make people effectively blind, even to stimuli that normally attract attention.
     - System 2 is activated when an event is detected that violates the model of the world that System 1 maintains.